 Cron and Calhoun homer to lead Angels past Tigers

-Los Angeles Angels' C.J.
-Cron is congratulated by a teammate in the dugout after his two-run home run during the fourth inning of a baseball game against the Detroit Tigers, Tuesday, June 6, 2017, in Detroit.
-Los Angeles Angels' C.J.
-Cron is congratulated by Yunel Escobar after Cron's two-run home run during the fourth inning of a baseball game against the Detroit Tigers, Tuesday, June 6, 2017, in Detroit.
+Los Angeles Angels' Kole Calhoun is greeted by third base coach Ron Roenicke after hitting a solo home run during the first inning of a baseball game against the Detroit Tigers, Tuesday, June 6, 2017, in Detroit.
+Los Angeles Angels starting pitcher Jesse Chavez throws during the first inning of a baseball game against the Detroit Tigers, Tuesday, June 6, 2017, in Detroit.

 Add your comments below